-Underserved populations may require special consideration in the discussion about HIT and patient engagement.
 When intending to meet the needs of low-income and uninsured or underinsured patients, Community Health Centers (CHCs) are a key point of contact and source of care.
-CHCs are non-profit organizations that offer primary care services to those with limited access to health care [16].
+CHCs are non-profit organizations that offer primary care services to those with limited access to health care [17].
 Services provided at CHCs may include visits with a health care provider, immunizations, health screenings, laboratory and radiology, pharmacy, dental, and mental health services.
 Services are often provided on a sliding scale based on an individual's ability to pay.
-In 2014, there were 1278 CHCs in the US, and 23 of those were located in the state of Indiana serving over 393,000 patients, most of whom are racial and/or ethnic minorities, low income, and/or uninsured or underinsured [15].
+In 2014, there were 1278 CHCs in the US, and 23 of those were located in the state of Indiana serving over 393,000 patients, most of whom are racial and/or ethnic minorities, low income, and/or uninsured or underinsured [16].
 PHRs have been implemented recently by many organizations that serve uninsured and underinsured populations to meet meaningful use requirements.
-PHRs have the potential to enhance communication between healthcare providers and patients, empower patients, support care between visits, and improve patient outcomes [34].
-Their use could potentially decrease call volume, clinical workload, as well as improve clinic efficiency and quality of care [10].
-In this paper, we describe opportunities to improve engagement of patients with their personal health information in underserved populations, based on adult learning principles.
+PHRs have the potential to enhance communication between healthcare providers and patients, empower patients, support care between visits, and improve patient outcomes [38].
+Their use could potentially decrease call volume, clinical workload, as well as improve clinic efficiency and quality of care [11].
+While recent studies examining the use of PHRs in underserved populations show that patients are interested and have access, there are still barriers brought about by lack of training about how to use the PHR and how it may bring value [10] [20] [23][32] [41].
+This study builds on this work by describing strategies to break down the barriers brought about by not only lack of training to patients, but also for CHC staff.